mathjax/MathJax/mathjax/docs/rst/options/MMLorHTML.rst

 The MMLorHTML configuration options
 ***********************************

-The options below control the operation of the MMLorHTML selection.
+The options below control the operation of the MMLorHTML configuration file that is run when you include ``"MMLorHTML.js"`` in the `config` array of your configuration.
 They are listed with their default values.
 To set any of these options, include a ``MMLorHTML`` section in your :meth:`MathJax.Hub.Config()` call.
 For example

 .. code-block:: javascript

     MathJax.Hub.Config({
-      MMorHTMLL: {
+      MMLorHTML: {
         prefer: {
 	  Opera: "MML"
 	}